alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 * 1.2.19 - On-demand location update and improved errors.

 ## Installation
 To integrate Sixgill into your Xcode project, use CocoaPods.
+The SixgillSDK CocoaPod size is approx 7.6 MB.

 ### CocoaPods
 CocoaPods is a dependency manager for Cocoa projects.
 You can install it with the following command: